Dauntesy History, Family Crest & Coats of Arms

 Early Origins of the Dauntesy family

 The surname Dauntesy was first found in Wiltshire where Richard de Dauntesye was one of the first records of the name as listed in the Hundredorum Rolls of 1273.
 The same rolls listed Peter de Dauntesy in Berkshire.

 West Lavington in Wiltshire "was for many generations the property of the Dauntsey family, of whom William Dauntsey, a younger son, was alderman of London in 1542."
 He would later found and endow an almshouse, and a grammar school there.
 The church contains the sepulchral chapel of the Dauntsey family.
 Through marriage the property passed to the Danvers family.

 Early History of the Dauntesy family

 This web page shows only a small excerpt of our Dauntesy research.
-Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Dauntesy History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Dauntesy History in all our PDF Extended History products and printed products wherever possible.

 Dauntesy Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Dauntesy has been recorded under many different variations, including Dancey, Dauncy, Dauncey, Dauntsey, Dance, Dancie, Dauncie, Dauntsie and many more.

 Early Notables of the Dauntesy family (pre 1700)